Skip to main content

 Lab-informed psychiatric care is part of a broader plan that may include medication management, therapy-informed care, lifestyle support, and off-label hormone-informed support.
 It is not a replacement for primary care, endocrinology, gynecology, urology, cardiology, pediatrics, or other specialty medical evaluation.

-Laboratory testing at Meadowlark Mind & Body is used as a psychiatric decision-making tool to evaluate possible physiologic contributors to mental health symptoms and quality-of-life concerns, including mood, anxiety, fatigue, sleep, cognition, libido, motivation, and nervous system regulation.
-Lab testing does not replace primary care, emergency care, endocrinology, cardiology, gynecology, urology, pediatrics, or other specialty medical evaluation.
+Laboratory testing at Meadowlark Mind & Body is used as a psychiatric decision-making tool.
+Labs help identify patterns that may contribute to mental health symptoms but do not replace primary care, emergency care, endocrinology, cardiology, gynecology, urology, pediatrics, or other specialty medical evaluation.
 Patients are encouraged to maintain routine care with their primary care provider and appropriate specialists.